 You can set your camera to capture both formats.

 This gives you the flexibility of RAW for editing, and the advantages of JPEG’s fast access and broad compatibility.

 When choosing a camera, take into consideration whether the camera will allow you to set the size of the JPEG when shooting with RAW.

 Some cameras will only let you pair RAW with large, fine JPEGs, which may end up being cost prohibitive to upload.

 2. Upload JPEG

-By uploading the JPEG images over the cellular network, you will be able to take advantage of photoSentinel’s timelapse web gallery and other online features, creating opportunities for generating additional revenue from your clients.
+By uploading the JPEG images over the cellular network, you make use of photoSentinel’s timelapse web gallery and other online features, creating opportunities to generate extra revenue from your clients.

 3. Save RAW to the SSD … or upload them too!

 The photoSentinel Mach II Premium Package comes with a large 500GB Samsung SSD.